 At Ally Bank, we guarantee that you will not be liable for any unauthorized online or mobile banking transaction as long as you report it to us within 60 days from when your statement is made available.
 Check out our online bank account options.

-This way, you can feel safe banking on the go — whether checking your balance, paying your bills or sending money to a friend — whenever and wherever is convenient for you.
+Feel safe banking on the go — whether checking your balance, paying your bills or sending money to a friend — whenever and wherever is convenient for you.

 Want more fraud prevention tips to help keep you safe?